Welcome! Sign In to personalize your Cat.com experience

 The allowable temperature rise, as measured by resistance, for each classification is shown in Table 1 for continuous operation along with the ratings for Standby operation, which provides for an additional 25°C rise.
 The standard defines Standby operation as applications where the generator is an emergency back-up power source.

 All NEMA MG-1 ratings are based on an assumed ambient temperature of 40°C with allowances provided for variations in the ambient and altitude conditions along with thermal margins based on measurement devices.
-The chart in Figure 1 displays the total temperature allowable when measured by resistance or with measurement devices embedded in the windings.
+The chart in Figure 1 displays the total temperature allowable when measured by resistance or with measurement devices embedded in the windings for generators over 1563kVA and 7000 volts or less.
 The embedded devices provide an additional rise in temperature due to potential hot spots occurring at the measurement location.
-Figure 1 shows the total temperature for the Class H insulation as being 180°C.
+Figure 1 shows the total temperature for the Class H insulation for continuous duty as being 180°C.

 As highlighted by the dashed lines in Figure 2, the curve demonstrates the thermal endurance of a generator with a Class H insulation operating at 180°C (40°C Ambient + 125°C Rise + 15°C Thermal Margin) is 20,000 hours.
 The same generator with Class H insulation operating at 155°C (40°C Ambient + 105°C Rise + 10°C Thermal Margin) should be expected to have a thermal endurance in excess 100,000 hours.
 Comparatively, if a generator with a Class F insulation were to operate at 155°C it would be expected to have a thermal endurance of 20,000 hours.
 Understanding the Thermal Endurance curves help when evaluating generators of different insulation classifications.